Extinct languages of northern Peru

-The Marañón River basin, at a low point in the Andes which made it an attractive location for trade between the Inca Empire and the Amazon basin, once harbored numerous languages which have been poorly attested or not attested at all.
-Those of the middle reaches of the river, above the Amazon basin, were replaced in historical times by Aguaruna, a Jivaroan language from the Amazon which is still spoken there.
+Historically, the region of northern Peru once harbored numerous languages of diverse linguistic affiliations.
+Most of them are poorly attested or not attested at all.

+Those of the middle reaches of the Marañón River, above the Amazon basin, were replaced in historical times by Aguaruna, a Chicham language from the Amazon which is still spoken there.
 The languages further upriver are difficult to identify, due to lack of data.
 The region was multilingual at the time of the Conquest, and the people largely switched to Spanish rather than to Quechua, though Quechua also expanded during Colonial times.

 In Ecuador, at the province of Loja, were Palta, Malacato, Rabona, Bolona, and Xiroa.
-Historical sources suggest these were closely related, and there is some evidence that Palta (see) was a Jivaroan language.
+Historical sources suggest these were closely related, and there is some evidence that Palta was a Jivaroan language.
 The name Xiroa may be a variant of Jivaro.
 Rabona is attested by a few words, some of which seem to be Jivaroan, but others of which appear to be Candoshí; since these are plant names, they say little about the classification of the language, and Adelaar (2004:397) leaves it unclassified.
 Bolona is essentially unattested.

-North of the basin were Puruhá (scarcely attested), Cañar (known primarily from characteristic place names), Panzaleo (sometimes classified as Paezan), Caranqui (until the 18th century, seemingly Barbacoan), and Pasto (Barbacoan).
+North of the basin were Puruhá (scarcely attested), Cañari (known primarily from characteristic place names), Panzaleo (sometimes classified as Paezan), Caranqui (until the 18th century, seemingly Barbacoan), and Pasto (Barbacoan).
 Apart possibly from Panzaleo, these languages have elements in common, such as a final syllable -pud and onsets mwe-, pwe-, bwe-.
 Those suggest that they may have been related, and possibly were all Barbacoan.
-Adelaar (2004:397) finds this more likely than a proposal that Puruhá and Cañar were Chimuan languages (see).
+Adelaar (2004:397) finds this more likely than a proposal that Puruhá and Cañari were Chimuan languages.

 In Peru, and further up in the Andes there were also numerous languages.
-Apart from Mochica and Cholón, the languages of northern Peru are largely unrecorded; the attested Marañón languages are Patagón (Patagón de Perico), Bagua (Patagón de Bagua), Chacha (Chachapoya), Copallén, Tabancale (Aconipa), Chirino, and Sácata (Chillao).
+Apart from Mochica and Cholón, the languages of northern Peru are largely unrecorded; the attested Marañón languages are Patagón (Patagón de Perico), Bagua (Patagón de Bagua), Copallén, Tabancale (Aconipa), Chirino, and Sácata.
+Three more languages, known as -den, -cat, and Chacha (Chachapoya), are not directly documented but known through characteristic suffixes in proper names, including family names and toponyms.

+Attested languages

+Patagón

+Patagón (Patagón de Perico, not to be confused with the Chonan languages of Tierra del Fuego and Patagonia): Four words are recorded, tuná 'water', anás 'maize', viue 'firewood', coará 'sheep' (evidently the word for 'sloth').
+These suggest that Patagón was one of the Cariban languages, and therefore, like Aguaruna, from the Amazon.

+Bagua

+Bagua (Patagón de Bagua) is attested by three words, tuna 'water', lancho 'maize', nacxé 'come here'.
+Tuna 'water' suggests it may be a Cariban language, like Patagón de Perico, but is insufficient evidence for classification.

 Copallén

-Four words are attested from Capallén (Copallín): quiet /[kjet]/ 'water', chumac 'maize', olaman 'firewood', ismare 'house'.
-The word for water resembles the toponymic element -cat, posited to be an otherwise unknown language of the region.
-However, this is insufficient to identify Copallén as a Cholónan language.
+Four words are attested from Copallén (Copallín): quiet /[kjet]/ 'water', chumac 'maize', olaman 'firewood', ismare 'house'.
 It was spoken in villages of Llanque, Las Lomas, and Copallen, department of Cajamarca.